SLIPO-EU/aoi-spark/Readme.md

 Input coordinates can be transformed on the fly from Source to Destination EPSG codes and back if specified in config.properties.
-For better accuracy you can specify these variables and assign cell-eps(Hotspots) and eps(DBSCAN) in meters.
+For better accuracy you can specify these variables and assign cell-eps(Hotspots) and eps(DBSCAN) in meters instead of degrees by default: https://en.wikipedia.org/wiki/Decimal_degrees

 ### Prerequisites